HectareaGalbis/adp/docs/user-guide.md

   * [Tips and final comments](/docs/user-guide.md#tips-and-final-comments)
 * [The Style-maker Guide](/docs/style-maker-guide.md#the-style-maker-guide)

 Another option is to add a mini table of contents in each documentation file you generate (we will see how to generate them later).
-You only need to use the macro [MINI-TABLE-OF-CONTENTS](/docs/user-api.md#macro-mini-table-of-contents).
+You only need to use the macro [ADP:MINI-TABLE-OF-CONTENTS](/docs/user-api.md#macro-mini-table-of-contents).
 Then, if I use this:

 ```
-(MINI-TABLE-OF-CONTENTS)
+(ADP:MINI-TABLE-OF-CONTENTS)
 ```

 You will see the same as the beginning of this file: